 2.There is a false assumption underlying most productivity software that information and the organizational structures needed to manage that information are essentially static.

-When you start to trace how information comes into people's lives and the path it takes through their various productivity tools, you realize that every piece of information has its own life-cycle: It is born, it grows in size and changes in shape and then it dies, or slowly withers away as it loses relevance over time.
+When you start to trace how information comes into people's lives and the path it takes through their various productivity tools, you realize that no piece of information has a life-cycle, it is born, it grows and changes shape and it dies.
 But your email, task and calendar applications exist in dumb ignorance of that simple fact.
 You calendar doesn't know about the note you jotted down about Lunch with Pam next Wed.
 Your task list doesn't know about the requests coming in via Email.
 The only way it will know is if you make it known, with Ctrl-C-Ctrl-V and a lot of context-switching.

 Organization is not a condition that once attained can be preserved in a fixed state of calm and equilibrium.
 Organization is a process that is multi-faceted and multi-phased and every single item of information will find its own path through this process.
 A lone email languishes for a long time in your Inbox and then all of a sudden, blooms into an unending thread which dies down as other issues come in.
 A few weeks later, the thread is revived and mushrooms into a full scale project that you're spending half of your day processing and managing.
 Three weeks later, all open issues are resolved or have become moot and you barely give it a thought.